-Pharmaceutical Company/Communal-Sharing Justification.
+Pharmaceutical company/Communal-sharing justification

 A small promising pharmaceutical company suffers a \$50 million loss developing a new drug.
 In order to continue their ground-breaking research and development of medicines that benefit everyone, the company is considering making up for the loss by raising the price of a popular medication.

-Pharmaceutical Company/Market-Pricing Justification.
+Pharmaceutical company/Market-pricing justification

 A small promising pharmaceutical company suffers a \$50 million loss developing a new drug.
 In order to continue achieving record-breaking profits and revenues that benefit investors, the company is considering making up for the loss by raising the price of a popular medication.

-Software Company/Communal-Sharing Justification.
+Software company/Communal-sharing justification

 A small promising software company suffers a \$50 million loss developing a new software program.
-In order to continue their ground-breaking research and development of software that benefits everyone, the company is considering making up for the loss by raising the price of a popular software program.
+In order to continue their ground-breaking research and development of software that benefit everyone, the company is considering making up for the loss by raising the price of a popular software program.

-Software Company/Market-Pricing Justification.
+Software company/Market-pricing justification

 A small promising software company suffers a \$50 million loss developing a new software program.
 In order to continue achieving record-breaking profits and revenues that benefit investors, the company is considering making up for the loss by raising the price of a popular software program.